yuanLeeMidori/OSD600.GoodLinkOrBadLink/README.md

 This command line tool helps you to test bundles of URLs.
 Just install the tool and run it with your file that contains the URLs that you're not sure which of them are valid and which of them are not.

-#### Environment

-You'll need dotnet core SDK environment to use this tool and run the source code.
-Here is the link for download https://dotnet.microsoft.com/download.
-Dotnet core is available for Linux OS, macOS, and Windows.

 #### Install the tool